The Animal Cognition Web Site (Psychology 26) Dr.Robert Cook's Home Page Avian Visual Cognition - The cyberbook

 Classroom: Psychology Building - Room 109

 This course examines the experimental analysis of cognition and behavior in animals.
 Most of our discussions will focus on laboratory findings with animals, but viewed from an evolutionary framework concerned with the natural histories of animals and the mechanisms of behavior.
-In addition to discussing basic experimental results about cognition and intelligence in animals, an important emphasis will be placed on the logic and evidence used to justify any theoretical conclusions.
+In addition to discussing basic experimental results about cognition and intelligence in animals, an important emphasis will be placed on the logic and evidence used to justify our various conclusions and theoretical positions.
 Along with the standard lecture/discussion format used in this class, we will be using the Exploring the Animal Mind software and the Internet to further explore and illuminate the course materials.
-The URL for the course is
+The URL for the course is:

-Optional - highly suggested and worth more than a peek
+Optional - suggested and worth m a peek

-Not required - information on assorted topics related to the course
+Not required - information of some interest to the course

 Required Texts